 Where Gears Tactics differs to many entries in this particular genre is in its stripping away of a lot of the micro-management and downtime between battles that players may have come to expect, instead choosing to focus on imbuing its gameplay with the same sense of flat-out, non-stop action for which the main Gears series is chiefly known.
 In practice this means you won't be spending an age staring at world maps with escalating states of emergency, researching new weapons and technology or ensuring that various war departments have the essential resources needed to keep your operation against Ukkon running smoothly - indeed management of your burgeoning roster of Gears is kept impressively straightforward here.
 You'll grab loot boxes filled with random weapon attachments and armour upgrades - rated from common to legendary - from in and around levels as you take on the enemy, with extra boxes available for achieving optional side tasks and challenges, and unlock new active and passive skills for each of your team members using XP gained from simply taking part in battle.

 It's a refreshingly simple set-up with easy to navigate and impressively expansive skill trees for each of your five unit classes - sniper, support, heavy, scout and vanguard - combined with a gear system that auto-recommends who best to outfit with each weapon part or armour piece you come across as you complete missions.
 It may strip out a lot of the depth of the likes of XCOM but it also gives the game its own unique, high-tempo flavour, with another huge battle always just moments away.
-And it's in these battles that Gears Tactics really shines brightest.
+And it's in these bombastic battles that Gears Tactics really shines brightest.

 Engagements with the enemy here are ferocious affairs that pivot around your ability to extend your squad's offensive turns far beyond what's usually encountered in a turn-based tactics title.
-You start battles with a generous number of action points per squad member and these can then be added to greatly by utilising trademark Gears of War abilities, with bayonet charges, lancer chainsaw attacks and bloody bayonet executions all adding extra AP to each of your team members as they're performed, meaning that playing your cards right, unlocking the right skills for each unit and pulling off brutal manoeuvres where possible can see you decimate large numbers of enemy units every time you take command of your team.
+You begin encounters with a generous number of action points per squad member and these can then be added to greatly by utilising trademark Gears of War abilities, with bayonet charges, lancer chainsaw attacks and bloody bayonet executions all adding extra AP to each of your team members as they're performed, meaning that playing your cards right, unlocking the right skills for each unit and pulling off brutal manoeuvres where possible can see you decimate large numbers of enemy units every time you take command of your team.
 This game throws an impressive amounts of grubs your way at any given moment - everything from bog-standard Locust grunts to tickers, snipers, boomers, Theron guards and wretches - and you'll almost constantly feel on the verge of being overwhelmed, but racking up those AP points by getting down and dirty enables you to blast a bloody path through even the sternest of opposition if you play your hand smartly.

 Overwatch too plays a large part in battles here and is indicated by big bright cones of vision - blue for your squad and red for the enemy - that very often cover vast swathes of terrain as encounters play out.
 The Locust will constantly try to lock your individual Gears units down with overwatch and it's here that your ability to freely switch between team members on your turn really comes into its own.
 When one of your squad is locked down in an enemy overwatch zone - or pinned in place by the laser of a Locust sniper - you can switch to another unit and manoeuvre your way into firing range, pulling out your snub pistol and targeting the offending enemy in order to knock off their overwatch ability and free up your pinned ally.
 It's a constant game of chess, ensuring you have the AP necessary to make the required number of moves to get in range and make a saving shot, slide your Gears into cover - in that trademark Gears cover style - and position yourself to make executions and bayonet charges in order to accrue more AP and keep your attack rolling.
 You'll want to strike a balance here between keeping out of harm's way and remaining close enough to move in and boot some fool's head off for those sweet AP gains.